solana-foundation/developer-content/content/courses/tokens-and-nfts/token-program.md

 console.log(`💸 Attempting to send 1 token to ${recipient.toBase58()}...`);

-// Get or create the source and destination token accounts to store this token const sourceTokenAccount = await getOrCreateAssociatedTokenAccount( connection, sender,
+// Get or create the source token account to store this token const sourceTokenAccount = await getOrCreateAssociatedTokenAccount( connection, sender,